 Are you worried about someone with a drinking problem?
 Have you been hurt or embarrassed by someone with a drinking problem?
 Al‑Anon can help you learn how to cope with the challenges of someone else’s drinking.

 Al‑Anon meetings offer the opportunity to learn from the experiences of others who have faced similar problems.
-This group will resume in-person meetings beginning Thursday, April 8, 7-8 pm.
+This group meets weekly on Thursdays from 7-8 pm at Messiah.

 For more information, visit al-anon.org